Life Coach Salary

 How Much Competition Will I Face for a Job?

-If you launch your own life coaching business without much experience, you’ll likely find yourself competing against life coaches who have a strong client bases and established reputations.
+If you launch your own life coaching business without much experience, you’ll likely find yourself competing against life coaches who have strong client bases and established reputations.
 If you work in a city or town where life coaches are few and far between, you may have better luck cultivating clients.

 Starting in an agency setting or other type of facility is one way to get your foot in the door.
 You’ll have a chance to build a client base and learn from others in your field.